Sort content

 }Next steps

-After sorting your content, you can utilize the Search functionality to discover specific text-based content.
-Alternatively, if you are handling large content collections, consider implementing Pagination to ensure efficient navigation and seamless browsing for users.
+After sorting your content, use the Search functionality to discover specific text-based content.
+Alternatively, if you are handling large content collections, implement Pagination to ensure efficient navigation and seamless browsing for users.